marifyo/fggcosha/_posts/2014-05-09-bus-announcement.md

 ---
 layout: post
 title: "Giving Back: The Bus is Here"
-description: "The school bus donated by the chapter has been delivered.
-Read about our success story."
+description: "The school bus donated by the chapter has been delivered!
+Read about our success story and be inspired to get in on the action."
 tags: [sample post, images, test]
 comments: true
 ---